Student Handbook: Section 4: Residential Living Policies

 No solicitation is permitted in or around the residence halls.

 Students who wish to request housing accommodations or adjustments due to a disability must contact the Office of Accessibility Services at 716-839-8228.
-For more information, please refer to the following website daemen.edu/disability.
-Note that in order to receive full consideration, requests for changes to housing or meal assignments must be received before the add/drop deadline of any given semester.
+For more information, please refer to the following website daemen.edu/accommodations.
+Note that in order to receive full consideration, requests for changes to housing or meal assignments must be received 60 days prior to the move in date.

 Students who are assigned to temporary or overflow spaces, which include area hotels, will be required to relocate to a permanent space once one is available.
 Students will be kept informed of their status and will be given instructions with regards to moving and vacating temporary spaces.